The Taurus G3X Review: A Great Pistol for a Great Price

 This unassuming compact 9mm was one of the highlights of our 2022 gun test, see how it did on the range

-If there was a handgun in the 2022 Outdoor Life gun test that exceeded expectations the most, it was the Taurus G3X.
+If there was a handgun in our review of the best handguns of 2022 that exceeded expectations the most, it was the Taurus G3X.
 We shot the hell out of the whole field of new full-size, compact, and micro-compact handguns, and when the dust settled, the G3X was a pistol that stood out to the entire test team.

 This compact 9mm is a simple and affordable handgun, designed to compete with the Glock G19 (which it is heavily influenced by).
 It’s a polymer-framed, striker-fired pistol that comes with two 15-round magazines.
 The Taurus G3X shares some similarities with the G19—which pretty much sets the standard in this category—but it also has some key differences that set it apart.
 Plus, the G3X comes in at a great price.

 - Capacity: 15+1 rounds

 - Barrel: Stainless Steel, 3.2-inch

 - Dimensions: 6.3 inches (L) x 5.2 inches (H) x 1.2 inches (W)

 - Sights: Fixed front, serrated steel drift-adjustable rear